jeremytammik/tbc/a/2020_net_core_webinar.md

 [Archi](https://goto.archi/) shared a nice series of articles describing step by step how get started with the parameter service:

-> a much antecipated cloud service from Autodesk that spreads across the entire ecosystem, not just Revit, and comes to improve parameter management and collaboration for teams.
+> ... a much anticipated cloud service from Autodesk that spreads across the entire ecosystem, not just Revit, and comes to improve parameter management and collaboration for teams.
 For BIM managers with access to the Autodesk Construction Cloud, you can now say goodbye to the old shared parameter txt files, and instead use a centralized cloud service that